AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

    **Less variables files**: These are the files where you define or override the variables that are used in defining CSS styles.

-   Adaptive forms provide OOTB variables defined in the following `.less` files:
+   Adaptive forms provide out-of-the-box variables defined in the following `.less` files:

     * `/apps/clientlibs/fd/af/guidetheme/common/less/globalvariables.less`
     * `/apps/clientlibs/fd/af/guidetheme/common/less/layoutvariables.less`